-In 2019, the Casa Buonarroti Foundation launched the series “Buonarrotiana.
-Studies on Michelangelo and the Buonarroti Family”, dedicated to original research on the identity themes of the Institution, entrusted to specialists of various disciplines and addressed in a perspective of comparison between different visions and approaches.
+In 2019 the Fondazione Casa Buonarroti launched the series “Buonarrotiana.
+Studi su Michelangelo e la famiglia Buonarroti”, dedicated to original research on the identity themes of the Institution, entrusted to specialists of various disciplines and tackled in a perspective of comparison between different visions and approaches.

-The series was inaugurated by the volume Michelangelo e la “maniera di figure piccole” (Michelangelo and the “manner of small figures”) by Marcella Marongiu, with essays by Marcello Abbiati, Barbara Agosti, Elena Calvillo, Alessandro Cecchi, Laura Gianesini, Federica Kappler, Massimo Romeri, published by Edifir (Florence 2019).
+The series was inaugurated by the volume Michelangelo e la “maniera di figure piccole” by Marcella Marongiu, with essays by Marcello Abbiati, Barbara Agosti, Elena Calvillo, Alessandro Cecchi, Laura Gianesini, Federica Kappler, Massimo Romeri, published by Edifir (Florence 2019).

-The second issue, scheduled for 2020, has been postponed to 2021 due to the problems posed by the health emergency.
-It will be entitled Padroni di casa, and it will offer a biographical review of Michelangelo’s descendants who owned the house in Via Ghibellina: thanks to a multidisciplinary approach and to the in-depth analysis of the historical and cultural contexts in which the Buonarroti lived as protagonists, the essays are an opportunity to deepen important moments of Italian and European history through three centuries.
+The second issue, planned for 2020, was published in 2021 due to the problems posed by the health emergency.
+Entitled Padroni di casa, it offers a biographical survey of Michelangelo’s descendants who owned the house in Via Ghibellina.
+Thanks to a multidisciplinary approach and in-depth analysis of the historical and cultural contexts in which the Buonarroti lived as protagonists, the essays provide an opportunity to explore important moments in Italian and European history over three centuries.

-The volume, edited by Alessandro Cecchi and with essays by Maria Grazia Costagli Marzi, Elena Lombardi, Marcella Marongiu, Giovanna Ragionieri, will be published by Edifir.
+The volume, edited by Alessandro Cecchi and with essays by Elena Lombardi, Marcella Marongiu, Maria Grazia Marzi and Pina Ragionieri, has been published by Edifir (Florence).